chromeos/chromeos.dev/site/en/posts/io-2023-games-for-large-screens.md

 Read more about [Large screens and external displays](/{{locale.code}}/games/optimizing-games-windowing) and [Optimizing display size](/{{locale.code}}/games/optimizing-games-display).

-## Part 3: Build submission and distribution
+## Build submission and distribution

 To gain the best performance for your games on more large screen devices, we highly recommend you to include x86_64 ABI architecture in your game.
 X86_64 can bring the best performance on ChromeOS & Google Play Games on PC for your game.
 Google worked with the game engines and third-party library providers to ensure the support is in place.
 You should be able to get your x86_64 version of the game with very minimal work.
 Our collaboration with engines like Unity and Cocos goes beyond just architecture, with improvements in areas like input and windowing support.